JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 How reliable are the other steps?

 Going from a DNA mutation to an unmodified peptide presented on MHC class I is a monumental task due to the multi-step process, biological variability, and imperfect prediction tools.
 While DNA sequencing and protein translation are highly reliable, steps like proteasomal cleavage and MHC binding predictions are less accurate (70-90%).
-The pipeline is sufficiently reliable for research and clinical applications (e.g., neoantigen vaccines), but emerging technology like mass spectroscopy based peptidonomics may improve that (though they’ve never shown the raw data).
+The pipeline is sufficiently reliable for research and clinical applications (e.g., neoantigen vaccines), but emerging technology like mass spectroscopy based peptidonomics may improve that.
 AI models predict neoantigens presented on MHC class I with ~50-70% precision and ~60-80% sensitivity for high-confidence candidates, based on mass spectrometry and clinical trial data.
 MHC binding predictions are the most accurate (80-90% for common HLA alleles), while proteasomal cleavage (70-80%) and TAP transport (60-70%) predictions are less reliable.
 Integrated pipelines (e.g., MuPeXI, EDGE) achieve reasonable success in clinical settings, with ~30-50% of predicted neoantigens eliciting T-cell responses.

+There are billions of combinations of MHC, but it is still manageable with computers to estimate the structure.
+Where it gets tricky is when you throw in the millions of cancer mutations whose coding domains you have to estimate, then estimate the lysosome cleavage into peptides, then you must correlate that diverse possible MHC structure with the diversity of peptides for presentation.
+Those numbers are multiplicatively enormous but maybe still estimable with supercomputers.

+It may well be that mRNA vaccines are a long ongoing process where the algorithms are increasingly calibrated to account for these errors based on final information of clinical outcome.
+The MHC part of the algorithm will be algorithmically adjusted to improve the final outcome, and those are just numbers in a matrix which may be hard to translate to the mechanism of actual peptide sequences.
+Or the different steps may not even be separate algorithms but incorporated into one larger algorithm.

+Here’s where I have a problem.
+If you need extra time to develop technology, take it, but data should be complete and transparent.
+I don’t agree with cherry picked outcomes like progression free survival after complete resection, which yeah depends on a lot of stuff including surgeon performance.
+I haven't seen any data specifically focusing on separate site recurrence.

 Why are there no papers that specifically evaluate DNA sequence to MHC I presentation by mass spectroscopy?

 Verifying neoantigens presented on MHC class I by mass spectroscopy seems like a critical preliminary step in developing mRNA-based cancer vaccines, but the absence of papers specifically on this step might reflect that neoantigen prediction is often embedded within broader studies on mRNA vaccine development which focus on clinical outcomes.
+Mass spectroscopy peptidonomics to find what is actually bound to MHC I on tumor cells is an incredibly complex process that is not yet widely accepted.
 Foundational tools (NetMHCpan, MHCflurry) and clinical trials (BioNTech’s BNT122, Moderna’s mRNA-4157) demonstrate ~50-70% prediction accuracy, with ~30-50% of predicted neoantigens confirmed immunogenic.
 The scarcity of standalone papers reflects the field’s focus on integrated pipelines, proprietary methods, and clinical outcomes.

 For mRNA cancer vaccines, peptide presentation must occur twice: at the vaccination site (by APCs, particularly DCs, processing mRNA-encoded neoantigens) and at the tumor site (by tumor cells presenting endogenous neoantigens).
 How can they possibly get overlap?

 The vaccination site relies on mRNA uptake, translation, and DC processing, which is relatively reliable but limited by cleavage and immunogenicity predictions.
 The tumor site follows the complex DNA-to-MHC pipeline.
 Differences in proteasomal cleavage between DCs and tumor cells are a key hurdle, but solutions like minimal epitope design and robust neoantigen selection improve success.
 The process is reliable enough for clinical use (evidenced by ongoing trials), but variability necessitates careful design and validation.

 In summary, there are significant unknowns like the consistency between MHC I presentation at the tumor from patient to patient, but mRNA vaccines are scientifically plausible.
 Because of that scientific plausibility and many unknowns, mRNA vaccines should be explored for cancer.
-Let’s continue to a head-to-head presentation.
+Let’s continue with a head-to-head presentation.

+**Discussion – Part III – mRNA Vaccines Comparison**

 Both strategies attempt to generate both MHCI and MHCII response.
 In both cases, the goal is to train the immune system to recognize cancer specific molecules at both the vaccination site and the tumor.
 Again, UV generated fragments-based vaccines could easily be used in a treatment plan that includes mRNA vaccines.
 But in a sentence the difference is: **do you trust your body to get it right with a full variety of antigens but a lower dose of each or do you trust AI and database pipelines to coax the immune system to focus on specific peptide in the tumor by delivering a consistent high dose of them?**